There's a new Nissan Altima coming for the 2019 model year, and it debuts on March 28 at the 2018 New York International Auto Show.

 Nissan Vmotion 2.0 concept, 2017 Detroit auto showEnlarge Photo

 Unfortunately, there isn't much else to go on though you can count on Nissan not shaking things up too much.
-Expect a 4-cylinder as the standard option and possibly V-6 and hybrid options for those seeking additional performance.
+Expect a 4-cylinder as the standard option and possibly V-6 and hybrid options for those seeking greater performance.
 Front-wheel drive with a CVT is expected to be the standard setup, though we've heard the car may benefit from an all-wheel-drive option.
 We've also heard the car will come with electronic driver aids from Nissan and Infiniti's ProPilot tech basket.

 Hopefully we'll have more details soon.
 In the meantime, learn about some of the other vehicles appearing at the N.Y. auto show over at our dedicated hub.